reza-jaliani/DevOpsArvan/README.md

 AssociateDevOpsEngineer

-Chapter 1: What is DevOps?
+1. What is DevOps?

-Chapter 2: Linux
+2. Linux

-  1. Environment Setup: What is Hashicorp Packer and Vagrant?

-Packer: Prepare Image for OS Automatically
-Vagrant: Prepare Environment Automatically
+3. Git
+4. Automation
+5. Docker
+6. Observability
+7. Backup